 Burt Reynolds' character name Walter Burns is the same as the editor of Cary Grant's character in 'His Girl Friday'.
 Reynolds starred in 'Switching Channels', a remake of 'His Girl Friday', as the character originally played by Grant, named Walter Burns.

 The defense Russell Crowe teaches the team is a Neutral Zine Trap, or simply, The Trap/Trap.
 It was made famous by the NJ Devils in the late 90s and early 00s, culminating in 3 Stanley Cup championships.
-Since it greatly diminishes scoring opportunities, the NHL made it illegal.
+It greatly diminishes scoring opportunities.